tylerharter/cs301-projects/spring19/p4/README.md

 ```
 How many tries do you want for each question: 1

 What is the type of the following?
-1.0 == 2.0
+"1.0" + "2.0"
  a) int
  b) float
  c) str
  d) bool
  e) NoneType

-Your answer: d
+Your answer: c

 Congratulations!
 You got it right.
-The correct answer is d

 What is the type of the following?
 "1" * 2
 Your answer: str

 Congratulations!
 You got it right.
-The correct answer is str

 What does this expression evaluate to?
  True != (3 < 2)
 Your answer: True

 Congratulations!
 You got it right.
-The correct answer is True
 You tried 3 questions and got 3 right.
 ```
 Congratulations!
 You built a cool midterm study program!